bipinpaulbedi/paulBlogSource/src/pages/2019-01-28-microservices-design-pattern/index.md

 **Law of scalable deployment**

 Easy deployment and scalability is the key feature that bought microservices into the architects toolbox.
 There are various containerisation frameworks/application that can compile into the deployable image that is ready to scale.
-Application containerization is an OS-level virtualization method used to deploy and run distributed applications without launching an entire virtual machine (VM) for each app.
+Application containerisation is an OS-level virtualisation method used to deploy and run distributed applications without launching an entire virtual machine (VM) for each app.
 Multiple isolated applications or services run on a single host and access the same OS kernel.
 Application containers include the runtime components -- such as files, environment variables and libraries -- necessary to run the desired software.
 Application containers consume fewer resources than a comparable deployment on virtual machines because containers share resources without a full operating system to underpin each app.

-The most common app containerization technology is Docker, specifically the open source Docker Engine and container based on universal runtime runC.
+The most common app containerisation technology is Docker, specifically the open source Docker Engine and container based on universal runtime runC.
 The main competitive offering is CoreOS' rkt container engine that relies on the App Container (appc) spec as its open, standard container format, but it also can execute Docker container images.

 Though containerisation is not required to develop and run microservices, but these two concepts have been tied together as complementary services to generate maximum benefit.
 The recommended practice is to deploy services using orchestrator such as Azure Kubernetes services, AWS Fargate where that can create an instance for public or private registry such as docker hub, Azure container service etc. You can deploy multiple containers on one host or have one host per container.